-Welcome to Weimar, where Liszt's student Carl Müllerhartung founded Germany's first "Orchestral School" in 1872, which has been called the "University of Music FRANZ LISZT Weimar" since 1956.
+Welcome to Weimar, where the Church musician Carl Müllerhartung founded Germany's first "Orchestral School" in 1872, which has been called the "University of Music FRANZ LISZT Weimar" since 1956.

 Professors and teachers from almost all the leading German orchestras teach at the Department of Wind / Brass Instruments and Percussion.
 That alone means that students can enjoy an education with outstanding practical roots, but national and international contacts, along with an array of co-operations, strengthen this even further.